thunderclient/thunder-client-support/docs/filters.md

 <a name="add"></a>
 #### add
 - The syntax is `{{number | add(5)}}` or `{{number | add("variableName")}}`
+- You can pass parameter value as number or env variable name
 - e.g 1: if `number` value is 6, then add filter will return 11
-- e.g 2: if `number` is 5 and `variableName` is 8, then result is 13
+- e.g 2: if `number` is 5 and `variable` is 8, then result is 13

 <a name="atob"></a>
 #### atob